ShahinurAlamBhuiyan/touchdown-team/README.md

 # Touchdown-Team
 ## Site Details...
-* This is a react website which have some team details from a third party website.
+* This is a simple react website which have some team details from a third party website.
 ## Technology...
 * React